hostjane/hostjane.github.io/_pages/cash-for-gas-and-food.md

 ## How much cash can I send?

-We use Stripe, you can send up to $90,000 in one transaction.
+You can send up to $90,000 in one transaction.

 ## What are the fees to send $10?